Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 When asking for help with the bot, include one of these two artifacts to help us see what happened on your setup:

 + The summary from the `Report Problem or Share Session` dialog in the play session interface.
 Either upload the saved JSON file or copy the text in that file.
 To reach this dialog, use the buttons labeled `Get Help With This Bot Session` and then `Report Problem or Share Session`.
-+ The play session recording archive from the session view in Devtools.
++ The play session recording archive from the session view in DevTools.